19 May 2026, 18:11

 Why does Wild beim Wild exist?

-What position does the platform take?
+What position does the platform represent?

-Why is Geneva a model for hobby-hunting-free regions?
+Why is Geneva a hobby-hunting-free model?

-What topics does Wild beim Wild cover?
+Which topics does Wild beim Wild cover?

-How do you approach predators, protection, and coexistence?
+How do you approach predators, protection and coexistence?

 Is this a news site or a dossier project?